What You Will Learn

 has_many :data_sets, dependent: :destroy

-.
-This means that when a DataUpload
+endNotice the dependent: :destroy.
+This means that when a DataUpload record

-gets deleted/destroyed, all of the associated DataSet
+gets deleted/destroyed, all of the associated DataSet records will be

 destroyed as well.

-This also loads every associated DataSet
+This also loads every associated DataSet model instance into memory as well.

 This will bog down the server if there is a very large association of thousands

-of DataSet
+of DataSet records.

 method performs a